hashicorp/hcl/hcl/spec.md

 Some syntaxes may be unable to represent numeric literals of arbitrary precision.
-This must be defined in the syntax specification as part of its description of mapping numeric literals to zcl values.
+This must be defined in the syntax specification as part of its description of mapping numeric literals to HCL values.

 ### Structural Types